 Claims Still Viable After the Ruling

 The distinction is important: the restructuring determined how much the government would pay back, but it did not resolve whether brokers acted properly when they recommended these bonds to their clients.
 Your broker had an independent obligation to recommend suitable investments and disclose material risks.
-If they failed in that duty, you may be entitled to recover your losses through FINRA arbitration, regardless of the restructuring outcome.
+A broker claim depends on the recommendation record, causation, FINRA eligibility, statutes of limitation, respondent viability, and the investor-specific facts.

 How Brokers Caused Puerto Rico Bond Losses

-The SEC and FINRA have documented widespread misconduct in the sale of Puerto Rico bonds.
+The Securities and Exchange Commission (SEC) and FINRA have documented widespread misconduct in the sale of Puerto Rico bonds.
 Understanding these patterns helps investors evaluate whether their own broker may have acted improperly.

 Over-Concentration